 In a 2014 review of Army policy regarding unauthorized hairstyles, previously restricted hairdos were found to be disproportionately restrictive for natural, African American hairstyles.
 The restrictions had been put in place in March of that year, to fierce backlash.
 Updated guidelines allow for two-strand twists, larger accepted braid sizes, and the removal of the phrase “matted and unkempt” from guidelines.

 You may also like: Political cartoons from the last 100 years

 2015: Army shrinks to pre-WWII levels

-To meet new budgetary guidelines, the Pentagon announced in 2015 that the U.S. Army would be shrunk to levels unseen since prior to World War II.
+To meet new budgetary guidelines, the Pentagon announced in 2015 that the U.S. Army would contract to levels unseen since prior to World War II.
 Other cuts included the retirement of the A-10 aircraft and lowered benefits for military members.
-While the cuts indicated a more peaceful era for troops, they also hinted at the potential for U.S. forces to be ill-equipped to fight on multiple lines if the need arose.

 2016: Army reduced further